 You can delete each rate individually or all of them in bulk.

 To delete rates individually, select one or many rows (hold CTRL button or CMD ⌘ on Mac and click the selected row), click Delete selected rows and Save changes.

 If you want to delete all rates, go to WooCommerce → System status → Tools and click Delete all tax rates.

-You can import or export your own configuration of tax rates.
+You can import or export your configuration of tax rates.
 Buttons Import CSV and Export CSV are below the table for each tax class.
 Of course, these options are useful if you need to set or export tax rates faster.